Best antivirus software of 2023

 • Poor ranking in lab tests because of different methods

-Webroot uses different detection techniques than other antivirus programs.
-It’s a light antivirus that does exactly what you’d expect an antivirus to do: keeps the viruses at bay and your system optimized.
+Webroot is a lightweight antivirus software that uses different detection techniques than other antivirus programs.
+The antivirus does exactly what you’d expect an antivirus to do: keeps the viruses at bay and your system optimized.
 It usually doesn’t rank well in testing labs because they have standardized tests that struggle with understanding its detection techniques.

 You can use the online console to get a quick overview of how your devices are performing.
 Some additional things you can do include performing a scan, analyzing unknown or risky programs, and more.

 You can get Webroot for $23.99 per year.
-It comes with a 70-day money-back guarantee.
+It also comes with an extended 70-day money-back guarantee.

 Sophos Home